 The predoctoral and postdoctoral training programs for research on aging and chronic disease emphasizes integration of evidence from populations to translational applications in practice and policy.
-Training focuses on chronic diseases and aging, including Alzheimer's disease and related disorders, cancer, muculoskeletal and cardiometabolic disorders.
+Training focuses on chronic diseases and aging, including Alzheimer's disease and related disorders, cancer, musculoskeletal and cardiometabolic disorders.
 Four unique strengths of the program are:

 - Integration of population and implementation science research